wofsauge/IsaacDocs/docs/Room.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsDoorSlotAllowed ( [DoorSlot](enums/DoorSlot.md) Slot ) {: .copyable aria-label='Functions' }

-Returns whether or not a door is valid for the current room shape.
-The value returned is independent of whether or not a door currently exists at the given slot.
+Returns whether or not the supplied door slot is valid for the current room.
+This is contingent room definition in the STB/XML file.
+(Basement Renovator displays valid doors as brown and invalid doors as white.)
+The value returned by this method is independent of whether or not a door currently exists at the given slot.

+For example, in the starting room of a floor, this method would return true for `DoorSlot.LEFT0`, `DoorSlot.UP0`, `Doorslot.RIGHT0`, and `DoorSlot.DOWN0`, and false for all other values (regardless of what doors happen to exist or not).

-For example, in a 1x1 room with doors on the left and right, this method will return true for `DoorSlot.LEFT0`, `DoorSlot.UP0`, `DoorSlot.RIGHT0`, and `DoorSlot.DOWN0`, and false for all other values.
+For example, there is a relatively common 1x1 room in the Caves with 4 Boom Flies and a narrow bridge from the top door to the bottom door.
+In this room, the doors on the left side and the right side are disabled.
+In this room, this method would return true for `DoorSlot.UP0` and `DoorSlot.DOWN0`, and false for all other values  (regardless of what doors happen to exist or not).

 ___
 ### Is·First·Enemy·Dead () {: aria-label='Functions' }